Women's Leadership Development Program

 Program fee for particpants:

-To help support the operating costs of the program, mentee participants’ home institutions are expected to support their faculty with a $500 participation fee and the costs associated with the extended/early stay at the ARVO Annual Meeting that is required for the kick-off program.
+To help support the operating costs of the program, mentee participants’ home institutions are expected to support their faculty with a $100 participation fee.

 A brief letter of support from the mentee’s department chair, or other appropriate institutional representative will be requested within the application form that acknowledges the program fee and mentee’s participation in the program.